inhogog2/gobgp/docs/sources/policy.md

 will be imported into the master RIB.
 The **Export** policy defines what routes will be exported from the master RIB.

-You can check each policy by the following commands.
+You can check each policy by the following commands in the loxilb.

 ```shell
 $ gobgp neighbor <neighbor-addr> policy import